pyconau/2025-website/src/content/pages/about/culture.md

 ### What is 'dunder'?
 What are 'magic methods'?

 In Python, many features are implemented using 'magic methods' or 'dunder methods'.
-'Dunder' here is actually a portmaneteu of 'double' and 'under', and describes what 'magic methods' look like, for example, `__str__` is one that can be added to an object to customise what an object looks like when you `print(...)` it out.
+'Dunder' here is actually a portmanteau of 'double' and 'under', and describes what 'magic methods' look like, for example, `__str__` is one that can be added to an object to customise what an object looks like when you `print(...)` it out.
 For more information and a better explanation, watch Josh Cannon's ["Oh the (Methods) You Can (Make): By Dunder Seuss"](https://youtube.com/watch?v=CSpzTx-S8B0) from North Bay Python 2023.

 ## We don't do that here.